 These vegan creme caramels are best served within the first 1-2 days once they have been set.
 Do not remove them from the ramekins until just before serving.
 I recommend making them the day/night before you serve them.

-- Stir and whisk.
-Alternating between a rubber spatula and whisk will helo to prevent the custard from sticking to the bottom of your pan.
+Stir and whisk.
+Alternating between a rubber spatula and a whisk will help to prevent the custard from sticking to the bottom of your pan.

 I don't recommend freezing them as this will potentially ruin their creamy consistency.